Updated March 10, 2026

 Laser Micrometers for Diameter and Ovality

-Laser micrometers are a key wire and cable measurement solution for capturing outer diameter quickly and accurately.
+Laser micrometers are a key wire diameter measurement technology for capturing outer diameter quickly and accurately.
 Using a non-contact laser beam, they deliver:

 An illustration of a triple-axis laser micrometer measuring a coated cable.
 Courtesy: LaserLinc Inc.